 Deals with the principles of inorganic chemistry including formulas, equations, reaction principles, atomic and molecular structure, bonding thermochemistry, states of matter, stoichiometry and the periodic table.
 Provides the basis of all higher levels of chemistry.
 Three hour lecture, one hour problem solving and quiz session and a three hour lab.
-Prerequisite: High school chemistry or equivalent with a C or higher within the last seven years and MTH 106 or equivalent with a C or higher within the last seven years.
+Prerequisite: High school chemistry or equivalent with a C or better within the last seven years and high school integrated math series with a C or better in the last seven years or co-requisite of MTH 130 or equivalent with a C or better within the last seven years.